Our Town: Production history

 Our Town was first performed at the McCarter Theater in Princeton, New Jersey, on January 22, 1938.

 It next opened at the Wilbur Theatre in Boston, on January 25, 1938.

 The New York City debut of Our Town was on February 4, 1938, at Henry Miller's Theatre and later moved to the Morosco Theatre, where it ran until November 19, 1938; this production was produced and directed by Jed Harris.
 Wilder received the Pulitzer Prize for Drama in 1938 for the work.
 The Jed Harris production of Our Town was revived at New York City Center on January 10, 1944, running for 24 performances until January 29, with Montgomery Clift as George, Martha Scott as Emily, and Thomas W. Ross as Mr. Webb.

-In 1946, the Soviet Union prevented a production of Our Town in the Russian sector of occupied Berlin "on the grounds that the drama is too depressing and could inspire a German suicide wave."
+In 1946, the Soviet Union prevented a production of Our Town in the Soviet sector of occupied Berlin "on the grounds that the drama is too depressing and could inspire a German suicide wave".

 Victor Carin directed a production by the Edinburgh Gateway Company in 1965.

 Henry Fonda played the Stage Manager in a production that ran on Broadway from Nov 27 to Dec 27, 1969.
 Elizabeth Hartman played Emily and Harvey Evans played George.
 Margaret Hamilton and Ed Begley were in the cast.

-A production at New York City's Lyceum Theatre, produced by Lincoln Center opened on December 4, 1988, after 27 previews, and ran for 136 performances until April 2, 1989; the cast included Spalding Gray as "Stage Manager," Frances Conroy as Mrs. Gibbs, Penelope Ann Miller as Emily, and Eric Stoltz as George.
-The production was videotaped for broadcast on PBS (see "Adaptations" below).
+A production at New York City's Lyceum Theatre, produced by Lincoln Center opened on December 4, 1988, after 27 previews, and ran for 136 performances until April 2, 1989; the cast included Spalding Gray as "Stage Manager", Frances Conroy as Mrs. Gibbs, Penelope Ann Miller as Emily, and Eric Stoltz as George.

+The National Asian American Theater Company staged it in 1994.
+The production was praised for its casting by The Record, particularly the depiction of the character Emily by Yumi Iwama which added nothing "but beauty to this great and beautiful play".